 Hamish Anderson graduated from La Trobe University with a Bachelor of Science in Occupational Therapy in 1995.
 After graduating, he moved to the USA and worked in New York City, where over the next five years he developed his focus on managing hand injuries.
 In 2001, Hamish became a Certified Hand Therapist.

 Returning to Australia in 2002, Hamish founded his own private hand therapy practice in Melbourne.
 He was also still working in the public hospital system, becoming the senior hand therapy clinician at St. Vincent’s Hospital.
-After taking a sabbatical in 2012 to travel around Australia with his family, Hamish resumed his private practice.
-Anderson Hand Therapy now encompasses four independent clinics in Melbourne’s eastern and northern suburbs.
+After taking a sabbatical in 2012 to travel around Australia with his family, Hamish resumed his private practice and now works from three clinics in Melbourne’s central and eastern suburbs.

 In 2017, Hamish achieved full accreditation as recognised by the Australian Hand Therapy Association (AHTA).
-Hamish is currently President of the AHTA.
+Hamish is currently the Immediate Past President of the AHTA.

 Hamish has a special interest in sports medicine and complex wrist trauma, and has presented on both at a national and international level.
 He has worked directly with Hawthorn Football Club as their hand therapist since 2013, and regularly consults with Tennis Australia and other professional sporting bodies.